bellanich/python-ml-template/docs/2_dynamic_templating.md

 ## Conclusion

 In summary, there are many levels of templating used in this project.
 We template the file structure and markdown (documentation) files.
-In the next section, we'll go into further details about our "base" Conda environment definition.
+In the next section, we'll go into further details about our "base" Python virtual environment definition.

 <!-- End of page buttons -->
 ---